 What do I need to submit for MTD for ITSA?

-From 6 April 2024, the self-employed will need to keep digital records of income and expenditure.
+From 6 April 2026, self-employed people and landlords earning above £50,000 will need to keep digital records of income and expenditure.
 There are three parts you’ll need to submit for MTD for ITSA:

 - Quarterly updates.
 These should include all business income and expenditure.